OpenDSA/OpenDSA/RST/en/RecurTutor/Trace.rst

    :output: show

-In the winding phase, you may pass parameters through the recursive call so the information flows forward till the base case is reached.
-In the unwinding phase, the information may flow backward through the return statement if the recursive function returns a value.
-A recursive function that computes the factorial of a given number is an example where the information flows forward through the recursive call and backward through the return.
+During the winding phase, any parameter passed through the recursive call flows forward until the base case is reached.
+During the unwinding phase, the return value of the function (if there is one) flows backwards to the calling copy of the function.
+In the following example, a recursive function to compute factorial has information flowing forward during the winding phase, and backward during the unwinding phase.

 .. inlineav:: recurTraceFactCON ss
    :output: show